geonsu-pak/yolo3_further/README.md

 ### let's be simple with 3 x 3 grid cells

-Two cars(Ground Truth in red) in the below image.
+A truck and a car(Ground Truth in red) in the below image.
 ![xxx](grid_cell.jpeg)

 Each grid will have the following label(=Y) for training.